ebramanti/bramanti.me/_posts/2016-07-18-organization-eslint-config.md

 ```

 ## One Config to Rule them All
-For your organization, this now means that all of your styles and rules are consolidated in one place.
+So what's the real benefit to your organization here?
+All of your styles and rules are consolidated in one place.
 This means you only have to change your organization config module in order to update your styles across your many repos, microservices, and projects.

 You can check out VideoAmp's own open-source ESLint configuration module here:  [`eslint-config-videoamp`](https://github.com/VideoAmp/eslint-config-videoamp) ([it's on npm too](https://www.npmjs.com/package/eslint-config-videoamp)).